-The trail on a Friday evening was quiet as I expected.
+The trail on a Friday evening was quiet, as I expected.

-I soon left the trail and went cross-country to a drainage that led to a trailless lake at the cusp of treeline.
+I soon left the trail and went cross-country to a drainage that led to a trailless lake at the cusp of the treeline.

 I soon reached the Continental Divide and could see other lakes below.

 I reveled in the terrain.
-Broad tundra, on a ridge, sunny skies, little wind.
+Broad tundra on a ridge, sunny skies, little wind.
 Perhaps my favorite terrain and conditions to hike in overall.
 Any frustration was melting away…

-At the middle lake, I was back on more defined trail.
+At the middle lake, I was back on a more defined trail.
 And saw more of the Saturday crowds as expected.